-Its Ethical Fund, which Nest says is slightly higher risk than its standard fund (but has performed better over the last five years – see below), invests in companies with positive records on human rights, fair labour, fair trade, and the environment.
+Its Ethical Fund, which Nest says is slightly higher risk than its standard fund, invests in companies with positive records on human rights, fair labour, fair trade, and the environment.
 It avoids investing in tobacco, arms and corrupt states, as well as companies with a bad human rights record, or that damage the environment.

 Like all Nest pensions, its Ethical Fund is a ‘master trust’.
 This is a common type of defined contribution pension that has independent trustees who look after pension savings on behalf of the members.
 The major decisions are taken by the master trust, but your employer can still make decisions about contributions, investments, and benefits.

 The Nest Ethical Fund follows a three-phase investment strategy, so your money is handled in a way that’s appropriate to your life stage.
 It is one of the only ethical pension options to do this.

 Once you become a Nest member, you can easily access and manage your pension through your personal online dashboard whenever you like.
 When you log in, you’ll see how much is currently in your pension pot, including a breakdown of how much you’ve put in and how much is from your employer, plus any tax relief on your contributions.
 There’s also an option to transfer your other pots into your Nest account.

 You can see your current Nest retirement date, the fund you are currently invested in, choose who you would like to inherit your pension pot, and keep your contact details up to date.